ShaojunLab/TeaCNV/README.md

 	        seu_resolution = 1.2)
 ```

+- The `ref_group_names` parameter specifies the group label corresponding to the reference cells.
+- To remove peaks with abnormally high counts, use the count_lim parameter.
+It is recommended to set this threshold to the 99th percentile of peak counts.
+- The `seu_resolution` parameter controls clustering granularity in **Seurat**.
+A higher value (e.g., > 1.2) will generate more clusters, while the default is 1.0.
+- The `min_cells_in_group` parameter defines the minimum number of cells required per clone, with a default of 20 cells.
+- The `delt_lim` parameter specifies the relative copy number (CN) ratio interval corresponding to a single absolute CN change (default: 0.3).
+Increasing `delt_lim` yields a lower estimated ploidy at the clonal level.

+We set `Correct_by_length = TRUE` to normalize the counts of peaks with different lengths to counts per kilobase.
+If the input matrix features (bins) are of equal length, we set it to `FALSE`.

+### Output and Visualization

-The output of TeaCNV is saved in the 'final.CNVres.rds' file.
-If you need to modify parameters and rerun the analysis, you can load the 'TeaCNV.obj' file as the `cnv_obj` object and continue from there.
+The final output of TeaCNV is saved in the 'final.CNVres.rds', which contains the complete analysis results.

+If you wish to adjust parameters and rerun the analysis, you can simply reload the intermediate file 'TeaCNV.obj' as the `cnv_obj` object and continue the workflow from that point without repeating earlier steps.

+All visualization outputs are stored in the `/Figure/` directory:
+- 'heatmap_CNratio.pdf' — heatmap showing copy-ratio profiles with subclone annotations.

+- 'heatmap_cloneCNV.pdf' — heatmap displaying the inferred integer copy number states for each subclone.

+- 'clonalCN_final_noDots.pdf' — composite figure illustrating genome-wide segmentation and corresponding copy-ratio and CN profiles for each subclone.

 For TeaCNV-related questions, refer to the README, FAQ, and publication.
 If something is unclear or missing, submit a Documentation Request or Feature Request on GitHub.
 For further assistance, contact us via email: Ying Wang [yingwang0727@outlook.com].